 Natural lands and functional ecosystems sequester carbon efficiently and effectively, primarily through vegetation growth and soil organic carbon.
-"Working lands," or lands that perform some economic activity, most often agriculture and forestry, are preferred strategies for carbon removal and storage in the CTUIR homelands.
+Lands that perform some economic activity, most often agriculture and forestry, are preferred strategies for carbon removal and storage.
 If managed appropriately, these lands have the potential to both sequester carbon and provide benefits to First Foods through improved land management and habitat availability.

-This symposium will provide an opportunity for Tribal knowledge keepers and practictioners to lead conversations and learning about carbon sequestration science, what options are available, and how we can uplift First Foods Working Lands as an answer to carbon mitigation.
+This symposium will provide an opportunity for Tribal knowledge keepers and practitioners to lead conversations and learning about carbon sequestration science, what options are available, and how we can uplift First Foods as an answer to carbon mitigation.